xm1701/bcPRS/README.md

 2) Sample size of the above GWAS;
 3) Individual-level genetic data of trait 2;
 4) SNP heritability estimator of the two traits.
 For example, using the GREML method https://cnsgenomics.com/software/gcta/#Overview.
+5) Number of independent genetic variants.
+This can be obtained by performing LD-based prunning or clumping on your individual-level genetic data.
+We recommand to use a small prunning R2 parameter (such as R2=0.05).
 ## Step 1: construct the cross-trait polygnic risk scores.

 We recommand the following two options to generate the cross-trait polygnic risk scores.

 ###Option 1: Within UK Biobank

+If you are using UK Biobank data, we suggest the number of independent genetic variants to be 150k.

 We have tested two options for p